 A side bar will appear, where you can click the 'Add Filters' button.

 You'll then be presented with a list of fields that you could filter your Report by.
 Click the 'Show More' button to get a full list of fields.

-In the screenshot below, we've highlighted just some of the collection filters that can be used from a Report that uses the Division entity.
+In the screenshot below, we've highlighted just some of the collection filters that can be used from a Report that uses the Company entity.
 For this example, we're going to use the 'Contacts' collection filter.

 Step 3: Choose Rules for Collection Filter

 By selecting the Contacts collection filter, a new filter will be added to the side bar.
-In this example, we want to see a list of Divisions that have no Contacts.
+In this example, we want to see a list of Companies that have no Contacts.
 Therefore, we would change the rule from 'Where Any' to 'Where None'.